nasa/icarous/apps/SBN/doc/cfs_sbn.md

 - SBN 1.8 \@ae9a1f5 - Removed separate housekeeping status structs (moved housekeeping-related values to the main structs (`SBN_App_t`, `SBN_NetInterface_s` (`SBN_NetInterface_t`), `SBN_PeerInterface_t`). standardized on housekeeping being hand-packed big-endian.
 - SBN 1.9 \@063ebf2 - Adds protocol packet to identify protocol version.
 For now SBN reports if the version matches or not.
 (Is backward-compatible.)
 Also modules communicate to the main SBN app when a connection is established and lost and message pipes are only created/maintained for connected peers.
 - SBN 1.10 - Table-driven configuration, rather than flat-file.
 Removed net and peer names, instead should always use ProcessorID and NetIdx.
+- SBN 1.11 - Modules loaded by ES as libraries, OSAL used for TCP + UDP.

 Overview
 --------